2010 Registration will open in March 31! Check back to take advantage of early registration!

-The fifth annual Handloggers Half Marathon is on Saturday, September 1st 2018.
+The sixth annual Handloggers Half Marathon is on Saturday, August 31st 2018.

 This mountain trail run is a challenging 21km counter clockwise loop around Mt.
 Gardner.
 The race will be a single start event with stopwatch timing.
 The run begins at 9 am and starts/finishes near the ferry dock in Snug Cove, Bowen Island.
 See our 2017 event video to get an idea of this beautiful course!